-Creative Arts Therapies: How Creative Expression Boosts Healing
+Creative Arts Therapies: Unlock Healing and Self-Expression

 Ever felt stuck in your emotions but couldn’t quite put it into words?
 Creative arts therapies can help.
 These therapies use art, music, movement, or drama to open up feelings and tackle stress, anxiety, or pain in ways that talking alone sometimes can’t.
 The best part?
 You don’t need to be an artist or musician to benefit—just a will to explore your inner world.